NEW RENAISSANCE

 VISION

 We are in desperate need of a cultural and spiritual reset.
-Since the Enlightenment, the west has progressively become entranced by a secular god–the god of materialism, technology, consumerism, and “progress.”
+Since the Enlightenment, the west has progressively become entranced by a sort of secular god–the god of materialism, technology, consumerism, and “progress.”
 And as the western project has spread across the globe, humanity’s attention is increasingly becoming absorbed and controlled—witness our slavish devotion to screens, our consumption of mindless entertainments and our craving of creature comforts and cheap consumables served up by the global “machine.”

 We find ourselves very far from this kind of balance today.
 We live in a left-hemisphere dominated world.